InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/17-scheduler/scheduler-cronexpression.rst

 :``0 15 10 * * 2,4,6``:
     .. code-block:: csharp

-        // Each Monday, Wdnwsday and Friday at 10:15. b => b.AtHourAndMinuteOnGivenDaysOfWeek(10, 15,
+        // Each Monday, Wednesday and Friday at 10:15. b => b.AtHourAndMinuteOnGivenDaysOfWeek(10, 15,
                     DayOfWeek.Monday,
                     DayOfWeek.Wednesday,